DaltonMcCart/csc232-lab04/README.md

 ## Due Date

 There is no due date for this lab.
-This lab is _not graded_ and is distributed just to tap into your own intellectual curiosity.
+This lab is _not graded_^1 and is distributed just to tap into your own intellectual curiosity.

+^1 Well, technically, it will be graded -- everyone that took Quiz 2 during the lab period will receive full credit for this lab.

 ## Further Exploration